 We granted fully vested DSUs to the named executive officers under the 2013 Equity Plan in connection with our IPO to replace the existing beneficial ownership represented by the frozen SARs.
-The DSUs are settled in actual stock at a rate of 20% per year if the executive officer remains employed by us during that period (or otherwise all unsettled shares of stock upon termination of employment will be settled five years from the termination date).
-In addition, the formula settlement value of all outstanding shares of stock held by our executive officers will be removed, but all such shares of stock will be subject to sales restrictions that lapse at a rate of 20% per year for five years if the executive officer remains employed by us.
-Additionally, in the event of death or termination of employment after reaching the age of 67, 100% of the DSUs will be settled and 100% of the shares of stock will be released from the resale restriction.
+The DSUs are settled in actual stock at a rate of 20% per year if the executive officer remains employed by us during that period (or otherwise all unsettled shares of stock upon termination of service will be settled five years from the termination date).
+In addition, all outstanding shares of stock held by our executive officers prior to the IPO are subject to sales restrictions that lapse at a rate of 20% per year for five years if the executive officer remains employed by us.
+Additionally, in the event of death or termination of service after reaching the age of 67, 100% of the DSUs will be settled and 100% of the shares of stock will be released from the resale restriction.
 Further, 100% of the shares of stock will be released from the resale restriction upon the consummation of a change of control of the Company.
-In November 2014, 20% of DSUs were net settled and 20% of restricted stock was released from the resale restriction.
+In November 2014 and 2015, 20% of the DSUs were net settled and 20% of the restricted stock was released from the resale restriction.
 Shares of common stock were withheld from the distribution to pay applicable required employee statutory withholding taxes based on the market value of the shares on the settlement date.